 Why It Is Used

-The pollen found in chamomile preparations may cause allergic reactions.
-If you are allergic to ragweed pollen, you may not be able to use chamomile.
-Chamomile may interfere with blood thinners (anticoagulants).
+Side effects are uncommon but may include nausea, dizziness, or mild-to-severe allergic reactions.
+If you are allergic to plants like ragweed, you may not be able to use chamomile.
+Chamomile may interfere with medicines like cyclosporin or warfarin (a blood thinner).

 The U.S. Food and Drug Administration (FDA) does not regulate dietary supplements in the same way it regulates medicine.
 A dietary supplement can be sold with limited or no research on how well it works.